columbia/VIA/README.md

 ### 2.1 Prerequisites

-The N1SDP is connected to a jump host with a Intel Xeon E5-2690 8 cores CPU via a **TODO** switch.
+The N1SDP is connected to a jump host with a Intel Xeon E5-2690 8 cores CPU via a 1Gbps switch.
 You can use the jump host to access the N1SDP and run network benchmarks from the jump host as the client.

-Send an email to **TODO** with the subject **TODO** and your ssh public key in the content so we can register you to the server and send you instructions on connecting to it.
+Send an email to [osdi22paper196ae@gmail.com](mailto:osdi22paper196ae@gmail.com) with the subject "OSDI AE" and your ssh public key in the content so we can register you to the server and send you instructions on connecting to it.

+Once you have access to the jump host, you may clone this repo to the jump host so you can use our script to run the benchmarks.

 ### 2.2 N1SDP Serial Port